Tropxical/chrProject/README.md

 This project required me to either;

-- A. Create a standalone backend API
+- Create a standalone backend API
-- B. Create a frontend application, which does all of the logic client-side.
+- Create a frontend application, which does all of the logic client-side.

 I decided to do both (Frontend isn't that pretty, given the time constraints.)